-- (1) Except as provided in paragraphs (2) (3) of this Part and notwithstanding any other provisions of the law, [County] may not issue a building permit or any other approval to authorize a non-water dependent project constructed or established on State or private wetlands within the Critical Area. - (2) [County] may issue a building permit or any other approval to authorize a nonwater dependent project on State or private wetlands within the Critical Area if the project: - (a) Involves a commercial activity that is permitted as a secondary or accessory use to a permitted primary commercial use; - (b) Is not located on a pier that is attached to residentially, institutionally, or industrially used property; - (c) Is located in an Intensely Developed Area or an area that has been excluded from a local Critical Area program if the exclusion has been adopted or approved by the Critical Area Commission for the Chesapeake and Atlantic Coastal Bays; - (d) Is approved by the Planning Commission and the Zoning Board after [date of NWD opt-in]; - (e) Allows or enhances public access to State wetlands; - (f) Does not expand beyond the length, width, or channelward encroachment of the pier on which the project is constructed; - (g) Has a height of up to 18 feet unless the project is located at a marina; and - (h) Is up to 1,000 square feet in total area; - (3) [County] may issue a building permit or any other approval to authorize a nonwater dependent project located on State or private wetlands within the Critical Area if the project: - (a) Is located on a pier that was in existence on or before December 31, 2012;
+- (1) Except as provided in paragraphs (2) and (3) of this Part and notwithstanding any other provisions of the law, [County] may not issue a building permit or any other approval to authorize a non-water dependent project constructed or established on State or private wetlands within the Critical Area. - (2) [County] may issue a building permit or any other approval to authorize a non-water dependent project on State or private wetlands within the Critical Area if the project: - (a) Involves a commercial activity that is permitted as a secondary or accessory use to a permitted primary commercial use; - (b) Is not located on a pier that is attached to residentially, institutionally, or industrially used property;

-&lt;sup>52 This is an opt-in Section.
+&lt;sup>38 This is an opt-in Section.
 A local jurisdiction may choose to adopt the commercial structures on piers language, the renewable energy structures on piers language, or both, or neither.